jkvdev/python/langchain/docs/13_multimodal_and_custom_tools.md

 Agents will now be able to call this when reasoning through tasks like:

-> “What’s the area of a rectangle that’s 5m long and 2m wide?”
+> "What's the area of a rectangle that's 5m long and 2m wide?"

 ---